If you have questions that are not listed here, do feel free to reach out to us on GoSolar@GreenBrilliance.com

 I want to know more about the warranties GreenBrilliance provides.

 At GreenBrilliance, we offer trusted technologies and high-end Made in USA solar power systems that come to you with a promise of quality.
 We offer:

 - 25-year manufacturer’s warranty on solar panels

-- 5-year installation guarantee, including annual inspections of your system at no extra charge
+- 25-year workmanship warranty, including annual inspections of your system if required.

 Also, well-maintained batteries last for around 7-10 years on an average.